Playback speed

 Crucially, what Xenophanes was proposing was an early form of monotheism, which is the belief that there’s one god that controls everything, as opposed to several gods who control lots of different things.
 Without going so far as to question theism itself, it nevertheless sought to simplify and standardise it.

 As much as you might think that the history of philosophy is a steady progression of ideas, that’s not always the case.
-Although Xenophanes proposed the earliest known version of monotheism in the western tradition, he was an anomoly in his time, and his ideas didn’t really catch on for another 800 years or so.
+Although Xenophanes proposed the earliest known version of monotheism in the western tradition, he was an anomaly in his time, and his ideas didn’t really catch on for another 800 years or so.
 But at least he got to say he thought of it first.

 What you get for subscribing: